toptensoftware/CantabileTranslations/readme.md

 2. Delete the `"machine": true` setting to flag that this entry has been reviewed by a human.

 Alternatively you could check and update all the translations and then do a search and replace to update all the `"machine"` entries.

+## Length of Strings

+Most of Cantabile's user-interface is responsive enough to rescale itself to make strings fit correctly.
+However a translated string that is considerably longer or shorter than the English string may cause some layout issues.

+If you encounter this, try changing the string to more closely match length of the English string, or contact me with a screen shot of the issue and I'll try to provide a solution.

+## Constructed Strings

+Some messages that Cantabile displays are constructed by concatenating multiple strings together.
+If a string starts or ends with a space be sure to leave the spaces intact as these are probably the spaces between words in a constructed phrase.

+There may be cases where a translated constructed phrase doesn't read correctly due to different semantics of the target language.
+If you encounter this please let me know.

 ## Conflicting Contexts